Code of Ethics

 2.1 Personnel Selection

-The evaluation and selection of personnel are carried out with fairness and transparency, respecting equal opportunities to align the needs of I.S.A.
+The evaluation and selection of personnel are carried out according to fairness and transparency, respecting equal opportunities in order to combine the needs of I.S.A.
 S.p.A. with the professional profiles, ambitions, and expectations of the candidates.

 I.S.A.
-S.p.A. is committed to taking all necessary steps to avoid any form of favoritism in the personnel selection process, using objective and merit-based criteria, respecting the dignity of the candidates, and ensuring the company’s best interests.
+S.p.A. commits to adopting every useful measure to avoid any form of favoritism in the recruitment process, using objective and merit-based criteria, respecting the dignity of candidates as well as the interest in the smooth operation of the company.

-The hired personnel, through the implementation of this Code, receive clear and correct information regarding roles, responsibilities, rights, and duties of the parties involved.
+Hired personnel, also through the implementation of this Code, receive clear and correct information regarding the roles, responsibilities, rights, and duties of the parties.

 2.2 Personnel Management

 I.S.A.
-S.p.A. protects and values its human resources, committing to maintaining the necessary conditions for the professional growth, knowledge, and skills of each individual, providing appropriate training for professional updates and any initiative aimed at achieving this goal.
+S.p.A. protects and values its human resources, committing to maintaining the conditions necessary for the professional growth, knowledge, and skills of each person, providing appropriate training for professional updating and any initiative aimed at pursuing this purpose.

 I.S.A.
-S.p.A. promotes employee participation in the company’s life, providing participatory tools to collect feedback and suggestions from workers, ensuring their full involvement.
+S.p.A. promotes the participation of workers in the life of the company, providing participatory tools capable of collecting the opinions and suggestions of workers, guaranteeing their widest participation.

-While maintaining maximum availability towards the company, no worker can be forced to perform tasks, services, or favors not due under their employment contract and their role within the company.
+Without prejudice to maximum availability toward the Company, no worker can be forced to perform tasks, duties, or favors not owed under their employment contract and their role within the company.

 2.3 Human Rights and Labor Rights of Employees

-For I.S.A.
-S.p.A., respecting internationally recognized human rights is the foundation of commercial relationships.
+For ISA, respect for internationally recognized human rights is the basis of commercial relations.

-No slavery and no human trafficking.
-There are no forced labor or involuntary prison labor.
-Employment relationships are voluntary and may end at the employee’s discretion within a reasonable notice period.
+• No slavery and no human trafficking: Forced labor or involuntary prison labor do not exist.
+Employment relationships are entered into on a voluntary basis and can terminate at the discretion of the employees within a reasonable notice period.

-No child labor and protection of young employees.
-The minimum age for employment must be respected according to national laws.
+• No child labor and protection of young employees: The minimum age for admission to employment must be respected in accordance with state regulations.

-Wages and benefits must at least correspond to the minimum legally guaranteed.
-Where there are no legal provisions or contractual agreements, they should be based on local sector-specific wages or benefits.
+• Remuneration and benefits: These must correspond at least to the legally valid guaranteed minimum.
+Where legal provisions or contractual agreements do not exist, they must be based on industry-specific local wages or benefits.

 3 WORKING ENVIRONMENT

-Workplace safety is ensured both by strictly implementing the provisions set by current law and by actively promoting a safety culture through specific training programs.
-Employee training is a central element of the management system in place.
+Workplace safety is ensured both by strictly implementing the provisions laid down by current legislation and by actively promoting a safety culture through specific training programs.
+Personnel training represents a central element of the management system adopted.

 I.S.A.
-S.p.A. protects the health of its employees, also ensuring compliance with hygiene standards and health prevention measures.
+S.p.A. protects the health of its workers, also guaranteeing compliance with hygiene and health prevention regulations.

 4.1 Compliance with Internal Procedures

 I.S.A.
-S.p.A. believes that management efficiency and a culture of control are essential for achieving the company’s goals.
+S.p.A. believes that management efficiency and a culture of control are indispensable elements for achieving objectives.

-Recipients are required to strictly follow the internal procedures and instructions within the company.
+Recipients are required to strictly observe the company’s internal procedures and instructions.

 4.2 Accounting Management

-In accounting management, Recipients are required to act in compliance with the principles of truthfulness, accuracy, and transparency, in order to protect the reputation of I.S.A.
-S.p.A. both internally and externally.
+In accounting management activities, Recipients are called upon to act in compliance with the principles of truthfulness, accuracy, and transparency, so that the reputation of I.S.A.
+S.p.A. is protected both internally and externally.

-All entries in the accounting records must, therefore, be supported by complete, clear, and valid documentation, avoiding any form of omission, falsification, or irregularity.
+Compliance with these principles also allows the company to plan its operational strategies based on its actual economic and financial position.
+Therefore, all entries recorded in the accounts must be supported by complete, clear, and valid documentation, avoiding any form of omission, falsification, and/or irregularity.

 4.3 Asset Protection

-Recipients exercise their functions with the aim of rationalizing and limiting the use of company resources.
+Recipients exercise their functions seeking to rationalize and limit the use of corporate resources.

-Recipients must apply the provisions related to security to protect hardware devices from unauthorized access, which could severely infringe on the personal data protection rights of I.S.A.
-S.p.A.’s employees and customers.
+Recipients are required to correctly apply the provisions relating to security to protect hardware devices from unauthorized access, which could seriously harm the personal data protection rights of I.S.A.
+S.p.A. personnel and customers.

 5 RELATIONSHIPS WITH EXTERNAL PARTIES